Pegah-Asadi/Data-Analysis-Schema/README.md

    - Why filters or logic were applied
 5. Write a short README.md or inline summary for each file

-Example:
-- 📁 `ab_test_conversion.sql`
-- 💬 `-- Calculates uplift in conversion rate for the homepage redesign test`
-📓 Notebook cells + markdown = step-by-step walkthrough of logic and outputs

 ✅ Tip: Include input assumptions, test periods, and variable definitions directly in your notebooks or scripts.

+&nbsp;

-### 📖 2.
-Update the Data Dictionary — “Keep Metrics Consistent”
+### 2. 📖 Update the Data Dictionary — “Keep Metrics Consistent”

 Goal: Maintain a shared understanding of key fields, metrics, and calculations.